 - Thereafter, use any of the following three options to place the Shape on your slide:

-- i.
-Click anywhere on the slide to insert the Shape in a predefined size (typically 1 inch x 1 inch), as shown in Figure 5.
+- Click anywhere on the slide to insert the Shape in a predefined size (typically 1 inch x 1 inch), as shown in Figure 5, below.

 Figure 5: Shape inserted by clicking on the slide

-- ii.
-Click and drag on the slide to create an instance of the Shape in the size you desire (see Figure 6 below).
+- Click and drag on the slide to create an instance of the Shape in the size you desire, as shown in Figure 6, below.

 Figure 6: Shape inserted by dragging on the slide

-- iii.
-Drag the shape from Shape Browser to the slide (refer to Figure 7 below).
+- Drag the shape from Shape Browser to the slide, as shown in Figure 7, below.

 Figure 7: Shape inserted by dragging from the Shape Browser